ZPESystems/Ansible/examples/playbooks/system-roles/IMI/README.md

 ### Setting up Environment Inventory
 Add the variables for the remaining hosts to the `/etc/ansible/inventories/host_vars` directory.

+> [!Warning]
+>
-> [!Warning] YAML files only accept space characters, are very specific with the indentations, and do not allow tabulators.
+> YAML files only accept space characters, are very specific with the indentations, and do not allow tabulators.
 Should the command fail to display the host's inventory, double-check the hostname and the `hosts.yaml` file for formatting errors.
 >
 > To display in `vi` special characters, you can use in `vi` the command: `:set list`

 ### Global Settings
-> [!Tip] RECOMMENDED
+> [!Tip]
+>
 > To avoid issues with the IMI playbooks, it is recommended that you apply a configuration that excludes all hosts from any of the system roles.
 This is specifically required in case these playbooks are executed without any filters.

 - edit the `all.yaml` file in group_vars